zephyrproject-rtos/zephyr/doc/security/vulnerabilities.rst

 CVE-2022-1041
 --------------

-Out-of-bound write vulnerability in the Bluetooth mesh core stack can be triggered during provisioning
+Out-of-bound write vulnerability in the Bluetooth Mesh core stack can be triggered during provisioning

 This has been fixed in main for v3.1.0